davidkimai/Langtons-Emergence/evidence/conways-game-of-life.md

 ---

-*Note: The experiments and analyses described in this document were conducted between April and June 2025.
+*Note: The experiments and analyses described in this document were conducted between May and June 2025.
 All code, data, and analysis tools are available in the `/implementations/conway` directory for verification and extension.*